mikenakis/VsDebugLogger/README.md

     - Discover the name of the solution so that the client app does not have to have the solution name hard-coded in it.
 	- Keep track of disconnections from VsDebugLogger and keep attempting to reconnect.
 	- Possibly make a copy of VsDebugLogger before launching it, so that VsDebugLogger can be rebuilt while running.
-When VsDebugLogger starts and discovers that another instance of it is already running, it should negotiate with the other instace so as to ensure that the one that stays running is the newer one, while the one hat terminates is the older one.
+When VsDebugLogger starts and discovers that another instance of it is already running, it should negotiate with the other instance so as to ensure that the one that stays running is the newer one, while the one that terminates is the older one.
 - Take look at Beckhoff's "Implementing a COM Message Filter" just in case it contains something useful: https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_automationinterface/242727947.html&id=
 - Take a look at 'dte.SuppressUI = true;' and 'dte.MainWindow.Visible = false;' as a potential means of preventing Visual Studio from going into blocking modes.
 - Replace the logging text box with a virtual text box.